 Conseils et astuces pour rédiger en anglais

 The material is not a course, nor grammar reference book.
-Instead, it is a series of recommendations and tips, which should help most non-English-speakers improve the quality of their writing.
-This information will obviously not make your written English perfect.
-But it should help you avoid some very common mistakes which are relatively easy to avoid and should make your writing more understandable.
-It should also simplify further editing and correcting of your written work by a native English-speaker, if necessary.
+Instead, it is a series of recommendations and tips, which should help you improve the quality of your writing, by avoiding the most common mistakes native-speaking French writers tend to make in English.

-For more detailed information (aimed at students but useful for everyone), the University of North Carolina at Chapel Hill provides excellent infomation at its on-line Writing Center.
+For more detailed information (aimed at students but useful for everyone), the University of North Carolina at Chapel Hill provides excellent infomartion at its on-line Writing Center.

 Any comments about this webpage or suggestions for extending the activities are welcome, and can be sent to me at: firstname.lastname@example.org

 Département des langues

 - 01 - Spell-checks, Google checking, Google translation and on-line dictionaries

 01 - Spell-checks, Google checking, Google translation and on-line dictionaries

 Most word processing software, and Word in particular, includes good spell-check and correction functions.
 These should be used.